BA (Hons) Fashion Design (Part Time)

-Jenny Holmes and Dimitris Theocharidis met in 2002, on the BA (Hons) Fashion Studies: Design Realisation (Part-time) course, now called BA (Hons) Fashion Design (Part-time) and graduated in 2006.
+Jenny Holmes and Dimitris Theocharidis met in 2002, on the BA (Hons) Fashion Studies: Design Realisation (Part-time) course, and graduated in 2006.

 Jenny and Dimitris both graduated from LCF with first class honours.
 Since then Jenny has gone on to pursue a career as a buyer, while Dimitris worked in the fashion industry in various roles, including tutoring in design and fashion illustration.
 They decided to collaborate for Fashion Fringe at Covent Garden, with aspirations of launching their own label.
 Their work blends a unique mix of Greek and British heritage with modern ideas and attitudes.

 Why did you originally want to study at LCF?

 JH: I originally wanted to study at the LCF because I had done a degree in graphic design and kept on designing clothes.
 I was also looking for a part-time course, as I was working as a buyer at the time and the LCF was flexible, with weekends and evenings incorporated into contact time.

 DT: Because it was well known as a college taking professionals.

 What are your lasting impressions of LCF?

 JH: LCF was really supportive and I still have a really good relationship with my tutors and technicians.